-As an eCommerce business, providing consistent delivery rates and times is a part of running efficiently, but delivery delays and complications are an unfortunately natural part of any business.
-Delivery exceptions occur when shipments experience an unwanted concern or event that influences the delivery date and time.
+As an eCommerce brand, providing consistent delivery rates and times is a part of successfully running your business.
+But delivery delays and complications are an unfortunate yet normal part of any business.
+Delivery exceptions occur when shipments experience an unwanted concern or event that impacts the promised or expected delivery date.

 - What is a Delivery Exception?